dhmunro/dudley/docs/syntax.rst

 stream, but the entire stream may be offset from byte 0 of the file it is in.
 (For example, the offset is 16 bytes for binary files which begin with a native Dudley file signature.)

-A **filter** begins with either `-&gt;` or `&lt;-`, followed by a name (e.g.- `gzip`) and an optional comma delimited argument list in parentheses `(arg1, ..., argN)`, where each argument is either a number (int or float) or a quoted string.
-Filters indicate compressed data (`-&gt;`) or references to other items (`&lt;-`).

-Any filter prevents a layout from describing more than one binary file or stream.
-Lossless compression doesn't work very well for most binary data (since low order bits of floats are already random), while references can and should be avoided when you are designing the layout of stored data.
-Although you should avoid them, filters will be described in detail elsewhere.

 Dict item
 ---------